flipkart-incubator/jupyter_client/docs/messaging.rst

 Kernels may choose to expect the UTF-16 offset from requests implementing protocol 5.1 and earlier, in order to behave correctly with the most popular frontends.
 But they should know that doing so *introduces* the inverse bug for the frontends that do not have this bug.

+As an example, use a python3 kernel and evaluate ``𨭎𨭎𨭎𨭎𨭎 = 10``.
+Then type ``𨭎𨭎`` followed by the tab key and see if it properly completes.

 Known affected frontends (as of 2017-06):

 - Jupyter Notebook < 5.1
 - JupyterLab < 0.24
 - nteract < 0.2.0
-- CoCalc
 - Jupyter Console and QtConsole with Python 2 on macOS and Windows

 Known *not* affected frontends:

-- QtConsole, Jupyter Console with Python 3 or Python 2 on Linux
+- QtConsole, Jupyter Console with Python 3 or Python 2 on Linux, CoCalc

 .. seealso::